 Don't Try to Be Profitable

-That’s the definition of “hobby” - something that you don’t intend to make money with.
+A hobby is something that you do for pleasure, not profit.
 If you’re running a true business that you hope to earn you something beyond the food you eat and a few thousand dollars at the farmers market, you’re not a hobby farmer.
+Of course, you might make a little extra money by running a small farmstand or selling produce to local restaurants, but avoid spending more time selling than farming.
+Remember that you got into hobby farming for the fun of it.

 03 of 10